 In addition, Colchester has robust Equal Opportunity and Discrimination and Harassment policies that all employees are required to abide by.
 These are supported by a complaints hotline that enables employees to initially raise discrimination and harassment concerns anonymously.
-Annual training is provided to all employees on the importance of ethical conduct, and Colchester is exploring the possibility of expanding this training to provide employees with awareness of modern slavery and human trafficking risks and the applicable regulatory requirements.
+Annual training is provided to all employees on the importance of ethical conduct.
+Colchester has also conducted training to provide employees with awareness of modern slavery and human trafficking risks and the applicable regulatory requirements.
+100% of Colchester's employees successfully completed this training during the current reporting period.
 Colchester's employees are therefore subject to a robust framework of policies and procedures which create an environment where modern slavery risks are minimised.